 Users are responsible for complying with the terms of use of each model.

-Guidance Document for LBNL Employees
+IT Policy Guidance for LBNL Employees

 Cyber Security has published a document providing Guidance on using Generative AI Tools